Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 12.3 The organization making the repair or alteration shall possess a valid National Board Repair Certificate of Authorization

-12.3.1 National Board Repair Certificate of Authorization is required for any repair work performed in or out of the manufacturer's premises.
+12.3.1 National Board Repair Certificate of Authorization is required for any repair or alteration work performed in or out of the manufacturer's premises.

 12.3.2 Design changes shall be certified by an organization having an approved Q.C.
 Program, which includes control of drawings, design calculations and specifications.
 These controls shall meet or exceed ASME requirements.